moby/buildkit/frontend/dockerfile/docs/reference.md

 Probe failure during that period will not be counted towards the maximum number of retries.
 However, if a health check succeeds during the start period, the container is considered started and all consecutive failures will be counted towards the maximum number of retries.

+**start interval** is the time between health checks during the start period.

 There can only be one `HEALTHCHECK` instruction in a Dockerfile.
 If you list more than one then only the last `HEALTHCHECK` will take effect.